-The Republic of Bulgaria does not have an embassy in Bissau.
-Bulgarian nationals staying for shorter or longer periods in Guinea Bissau may refer for consular questions to the embassy of the Republic of Bulgaria in Abuja, Federal Republic of Nigeria.
+The Republic of Bulgaria does not have a functioning embassy in Bissau.
+Bulgarian citizens residing in Guinea-Bissau on a short or long-term basis may address consular matters to the Embassy of the Republic of Bulgaria in Abuja, Federal Republic of Nigeria.

 Embassy of the Republic of Bulgaria in Abuja

-Bulgarian nationals wishing to visit Guinea Bissau may apply for visa at the embassy of Guinea Bissau in Moscow.
+Bulgarian citizens wishing to visit Guinea-Bissau can apply for visas at the Embassy of Guinea-Bissau in Moscow.

-Embassy of Guinea Bissau in Moscow (accredited for Bulgaria)
+Embassy of Guinea-Bissau in Moscow (accredited to Bulgaria)